|Event description||Programme||Booking form|

 Software Maintenance: Legacy and ArchaeologyThursday 6 May, 2021 - Zoom

-This seminar considers the issue of software maintenance in a safety context: Much legacy software is not properly documented and historically poorly maintained, even though it may be performing a safety-related function.
+This seminar considers the issue of software maintenance in a safety context: the process, the code and documentation changes, and the verification.
+Much legacy software is not properly documented and historically poorly maintained, even though it may be performing a safety-related function.
 Often we are presented with a partial or incomplete picture of the design and code and yet changes have to be made.
 What are the best strategies to use?
 How much "software archaeology" must be undertaken to understand what is there and what it does?
 How much of the current usage must be understood for a safe change to be made?
 How should we test if we are not sure of all the functionality?